wasifzaman182/Safety-Critical-Systems/README.md

 ## Fan-In and Fan-Out
     Fan-In measures the number of functions or methods that call a particular function or method.
 Fan-Out measures the number of functions or methods called by a specific function or method.

-## Coupling and Cohesion Metrics
+## Coling and Cohesion Metrics
-    Metrics related to the coupling and cohesion of software components provide insights into how interconnected and independent different system parts are.
-Low coupling and high cohesion is generally desirable in safety-critical systems.
+    Metrics related to the coling and cohesion of software components provide insights into how interconnected and independent different system parts are.
+Low coling and high cohesion is generally desirable in safety-critical systems.

 ## Component Interactions